Have you been hosting other Anthurium varieties but still fear getting your hands on the exotic Anthurium pallidiflorum? Calm down!

 Root division in Anthurium is one of the easiest ways to populate an Anthurium colony.

-- Water the plant thoroughly on the previous day to make removing the plant easier.
+- Water the plant thoroughly the previous day to soften the soil around the pot for easy removal.

 - Grasp the plant from the base and remove it from the container by taping it on the base and perimeter.

 - Then clear the soil from the roots and detangle or cut the tangled roots.